shaneBritt/karmic/README.md

 - The scores are mostly bs and just for fun, but a lot of options are available to easily run and manage your IRC communities.
 - The script is meant to stop ban evaders and enforce authenticity among the communities.
-- There are community announcrs to announce things every 24 hours.
+- There are community announcers to announce things every 24 hours.
 - There are advance IRC operator popups to manage a network easily

 Below is the botmode, when enabled you become a bot (kinda, you can still chat) but the bot mode will allow users to interact with each other with polls, questions, solutions, etc